 Roofing contractors operating through the Florida insurance crisis have plenty of ways to advertise while staying within these guidelines.
 Unfortunately, these changes are just the beginning.
 How roofing contractors work with homeowners has changed, as well.

-Getting full roof replacements covered by insurance is more difficult
+Challenges in getting full roof replacements covered by insurance

 In May 2022, Florida’s 25% Roof Replacement Rule was eliminated and replaced with Senate Bill 4-D. The law originally stated that if more than 25% of the roof was damaged, the entire roof would need to be replaced to meet code requirements.
 SB 4-D states that as long as the rest of the roof complies with Florida’s 2007 building code, it only needs to be repaired.